finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve relationships.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve relationships.
 Defaults to returning the latest LUSID AsAt time if not specified. (optional) var filter = filter_example;  // string | Expression to filter the relationships.
 Provide a null or empty string for this field until further notice. (optional) var identifierTypes = new List<string>(); // List<string> | Identifier types (as property keys) used for referencing Persons or Legal Entities.
-These must be from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
-Only identifier types provided will be used to look up relevant entities in relationships.
-If not applicable, provide an empty array. (optional)
+These can be specified from the 'Person' or 'LegalEntity' domains and have the format {domain}/{scope}/{code}, for example              'Person/CompanyDetails/Role'.
+An Empty array may be used to return all related Entities. (optional)

             try
             {